Switching from Free to Paid Project Management Tools: What to Consider

 Provide Dedicated Customer Support

-Paid users are more likely to receive faster support.
-This advantage can be quite predictable, yet some companies consider it essential, particularly when dealing with complex software that is central to their operations.
+This advantage is predictable, as most companies consider it essential.
+Moreover, when dealing with complex software that is central to their operations.

 Implemented Bigger Storage and Scalability

-To have centralised storage and a space where scalability is possible is good for the long run.
+As your team grows and you plan more projects, needing more space for your software is a given.
+Plus, to have centralised storage and a space where scalability is possible is good for the long run.
 Productivity would be better maximised when there’s more space and less time spent on trying to squeeze everyone into limited account software.

 What to Consider Before Choosing a Software